troglobit/troglobit.github.io/_projects/watchdogd.markdown

 `watchdogd(8)` is an advanced system and process supervisor daemon.
-It can monitor critical system resources, supervise the heartbeat of processes, record deadline transgressions, and reset the system.
+It can monitor critical system resources, supervise the heartbeat of processes, record deadline transgressions, and reset the system on software lockups.

 When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a logfile for later analysis by an operator or network management system (NMS).
-This information can in turn then be used to put the system in an operational safe state, or non-operational safe state.
+This information can be used to put the system in an operational safe state, or non-operational safe state.

 ### What is a watchdog timer?